TO DIE FOR

 "Coming right up."

-"Scoot over."
-He butted her hip against hers.
+“Scoot over.”
+He butted his hip against hers.

 "What are you doing?"
 Zoe refused to budge.

-"I'm sitting with you.
-What does it look it?"
+“I’m sitting with you.
+What does it look like?”

 She flicked her fingers toward the opposite seat.
 "Then sit there."